LarsBrands04/EST-/README.md

 Another thing that can be noticed is that when the air flow value gets less then 20 L/min it is converted to a 0, this is hardcoded as it should not get to these values.

 Matlab

+The Matlab code continuously reads lines of data, split by commas into pressure and airflow values, which are then converted from strings to double precision numbers.
+These values are stored in arrays for later analysis.
+The code includes error handling to ensure the serial port is closed properly in case of any issues.
+Finally, the collected data could be saved to a file named sensor_data.mat for further processing or analysis.
+Also there is a small code commented below for plotting the data.